8 min read

 This doesn’t even account for indirect costs, which we’ll go into next:

 Indirect Costs of Turnover

-- Not only do you need to make the new person feel welcome, you need to make sure the other staff members don’t leave – which means more 1-on-1 meetings, lunches with the boss, and happy hours after work.
-You need to lift office morale, because losing a work friend is akin to a family member moving away.
+- Not only do you need to make the new person feel welcome, but you also need to make sure the other staff members don’t leave – which means more one-on-one meetings, lunches with the boss, and happy hours after work.
+You need to lift office morale because losing a work friend is akin to a family member moving away.

 Wait – there’s more!
 If you lose just one client due to the turnover, the costs grow exponentially.
 It’s an undeniable fact: people buy from people.
 When an employee leaves, clients often reassess if they should move their business elsewhere.

 Losing just ONE client worth $30,000 can push the total turnover cost to more than 200% of the original staff member’s salary!